To get the best flavour from your game you need to hang the meat so that it matures. But how long should you hang venison for?

 It’s worth taking a professional game meat course

-The National Gamekeepers’ Organisation frequently runs game meat hygiene courses which cost around £120 and qualify you to sell game meat to game handling establishments, which is a legal requirement if you want to sell game to game dealers.
+The National Gamekeepers’ Organisation frequently runs game meat hygiene courses which cost around £140 for members and qualify you to sell game meat to game handling establishments, which is a legal requirement if you want to sell game to game dealers.

 It’s regarded as the industry standard and not only covers wild deer and wild boar but also small game including pheasants, partridge, duck, rabbit and hare.